hargoniX/master/thesis/thesis.typ

 */

 == Extending Nunchaku (2P) <sect_impl_nunchaku>
-In addition to implementing Chako, I made several modifications to Nunchaku in order to improve the performance for problems generated by Chako.
+In addition to implementing Chako, I made several modifications to Nunchaku to improve the performance for problems generated by Chako.
 These modifications amount to improving the reduction pipeline, adding a new backend solver, and reporting or fixing several bugs in and around Nunchaku.